vlang/vls/README.md

 Some of the commonly used features such as autocompletion / IntelliSense, go to definition, and diagnostics are directly handled by the language server itself and not by the dedicated language extensions.

-# Download / Installation
+# Installation
+You can get the V language server on a variety of methods.

-### Pre-built/Precompiled Binaries (Recommended)
+## Pre-built/Precompiled Binaries (Recommended)
 Pre-built binaries for Windows (x64), MacOS (x64/M1), and Linux (x64) can be found [here](https://github.com/vlang/vls/releases/latest).

-### VSCode
+## VSCode
-The official [V VSCode extension](https://github.com/vlang/vscode-vlang) provides a way to automatically download and install VLS by checking the "Enable VLS" in the extension settings in which a message prompt will appear for you to install VLS.
+The official [V VSCode extension](https://github.com/vlang/vscode-vlang) provides built-in support for VLS.
+To install VLS, go to the V section of your editor's settings and check the "Enable VLS" setting.
+This will look for any existing installation of VLS and will download a copy if there's none.

+If you want to use an existing copy of VLS, please refer to this [guide](#vscode-vscodium-and-other-derivatives).

-### Build from Source
+## Build from Source
 > **NOTE**: TCC, the default compiler shipped with V, is not recommended ATM due to
 > some issues in the Tree Sitter's output.